wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 ## Collaborations in Research Lead to New Applications

-Kernel previously hosted a program dubbed Flow 50 where fifty research institutes and companies could rent a Kernel Flow.
+Kernel previously hosted a program dubbed Flow 50 where fifty research institutes and companies could try out a Flow headset.
 Out of a hundred applications, Ryan and his team chose each project carefully with the hope that the program would contribute to neuroscience research but also further the applications of Flow and brain measurement devices.

 > We chose projects that have **the potential to make meaningful contributions to society and the future of neuro-measurement**.